Why February Feels Like Failure (And Why That’s Not Your Fault)

 You don't have to feel ready.
 You just have to know where you are.

 That’s what the Earth Calendar is for.
-Every Thursday — Jupiter’s day, traditionally associated with expansion, wisdom, and teaching — I’ll be here: tracking where we are in the wheel, what the current Moon is asking of us, and occasionally going deeper into the architecture of the system itself.
+Every Thursday on Jupiter’s day (traditionally associated with expansion, wisdom, and teaching), I’ll be here: tracking where we are in the wheel, what the current Moon is asking of us, and occasionally going deeper into the architecture of the system itself.

 This post is the first marker on that map.